 This all being said, I have a very strong dislike for Garmin’s Training Status feature, and here’s why:

 Guess what, friends?
 Nothing is ever perfect.
 There are ALL kinds of reasons why the data recorded might be off.
-Maybe the heart rate strap wasn’t on quite right.
-Maybe GPS couldn’t be found.
+Maybe the heart rate strap wasn’t put on quite right.
+Maybe GPS satellites couldn’t be found.
 Maybe you didn’t calibrate your power meter prior to the start of your ride.
 Maybe you ran on a treadmill and your paces weren’t recorded accurately since another algorithm-based system (the device’s accelerometer) was used for measuring pace.
 Maybe you haven’t updated your weight or other personal information in a long time.

-Furthermore (and more importantly), it can’t account for how a person FEELS.
+Furthermore, it can’t account for how a person FEELS.
 Garmin doesn’t know that your run felt amazing.
 It only knows what was recorded.
 It’s exceptionally two-dimensional in this way.

 Another crew of athletes went out on a training run together this past Sunday at Fleet Feet Syracuse as part of our Cold Feet Community Run Series that we host at the store each Sunday morning.
 When they came back, their Garmins were telling ALL of them that they were “Unproductive” and “De-Training.”
 They were distressed about this, but as I told them: there is NO way that ALL of them were “Unproductive” that day.
 NO chance.
 I asked them how they felt, and they told me that they felt amazing.